 1. Cookie stuffing

 One of the most common forms of affiliate marketing fraud is cookie stuffing.
-Cookie stuffing or cookie dropping means that a user receives cookies from another website during a visit.
-When the legitimate visitors complete a transaction such as buying a product or service, the ‘stuffer’ will receive a commission.
+Cookie stuffing or cookie dropping means a user receives cookies from another website during a visit.
+The’ stuffer’ will receive a commission when legitimate visitors complete a transaction, such as buying a product or service.
 But the company that pays hasn’t gained anything as the buyer would have purchased the product in the first place.

 When the affiliate places two or more cookies, it’s cookie stuffing.
-When someone visits a site and does not take any active action, the affiliate can still place cookies.
+The affiliate can still place cookies when someone visits a site and does not take any active action.
 In this case, we speak of cookie dropping.
 Applying this method undermines the commission system because there is no longer a direct line between product and provider.